How is AI Transforming Our Communities?

 Faculty are invited to submit proposals that demonstrate how they are currently integrating, or plan to integrate, generative AI into their learning activities, assessment, and/or teaching.
 Submissions that align with the theme of AI’s impact on community are particularly encouraged.
 However, we are open to submissions from any discipline addressing any aspect of teaching with AI.

-Faculty Poster Proposal submissions are now closed.
+Faculty Poster Proposal submissions for the 2024 Tech Ethics Symposium are closed.

 Parking and Campus Information